jsirex/jsirex-workstation-cookbook/README.md

 # Recipes

+* jsirex-workstation::default - Recipes used at any computer
+* jsirex-workstation::pc - Recipes used at my home computer
-* jsirex-workstation::default - This cookbook prepares my workstations
+* jsirex-workstation::notebook - Recipes used at my notebook

 # License and Maintainer